Quantcast

 Here at The Old Farmer’s Almanac, the new Moon is strongly associated with Gardening by the Moon.
 According to this age-old practice, one should plant vegetables that bear crops above ground during the light, or waxing, of the Moon: from the day the Moon is new to the day it is full.

 We also look to the Moon’s phases to determine many holidays based on the lunar calendar.
-For example, the date of Easter is determined by the Moon’s phase and the second new Moon after the December solstice marks the Lunar New Year.
+For example, the date of Easter is determined by the Moon’s phase, and the second new Moon after the December solstice marks the Lunar New Year.

 For Muslims, its sighting officially marks the beginning of each month.
-The next upcoming young Moon sighting will mark the end of the holy fasting month of Ramadan.

 moon-crescent_full_width.jpg